 Exploring private/independent school options for your child is an exciting time for families.
 To get the most out of the experience, begin with a plan.
 You’ll know which questions to ask along the way, and be better able to identify your priorities when choosing the best fit for your child and your family.

-What hopes do you have for your child that would be nurtured through the right school environment?
+What goals do you have for your child that would be nurtured through the right school environment?
 Draft your list, knowing that you may make revisions as your research progresses.

 Begin with a Google search using general terms such as: “best independent school near me” or “Pre-Kindergarten near Marblehead.”
 Make a list of schools to research.